-Explosion reported at Irving Oil refinery in New Brunswick
+Explosion at Irving Oil refinery shakes New Brunswick city

 — Brendan Maguire (@bmaguirens) October 8, 2018

+Some roads near the refinery remained closed Monday afternoon, but no evacuations were ordered for residents living nearby.

-It was not immediately clear what facilities at the plant were impacted.
+It was not immediately clear what facilities at the plant were affected.

 The plant has the capacity to refine 320,000 barrels per day of gasoline, diesel heating oil, jet fuel and other petroleum products, according to CNBC.
 Irving Oil exports more than half of that to the United States, and the refinery is a critical source of fuel for the Northeast energy market, CNBC reported.